anton-johansson/kertificate/README.md

 ```

 Note: Above command might only work for ZSH.
 Need to verify and fix so we can verify this in CI.

+## License

+This tool is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), see [LICENSE](./LICENSE) for more information.